Layer LogoWAVS Docs

 Service components

-Service components are the core logic of an AVS.
-They are written in Rust, Go, or JavaScript and compiled to WASM as lightweight WASI components.
-WAVS provides a base layer of AVS infrastructure, allowing you to focus solely on the logic of your service.
+Service components are the core logic of a verifiable service.
+They are written in (Rust, Golang, JavaScript/TypeScript, C/C+ or Python)(./handbook/components/component#languages) and compiled to WASM as lightweight WASI components.
+WAVS provides a base layer of infrastructure, allowing you to focus solely on the logic of your service.

 Service components can contain logic for processing input data from triggers.
 If a trigger passes data, a service component can use that data as input.
 For example, a simple service component could contain logic for receiving a number as input and returning the square of that number as output.